jcai8649/weather-app/README.md

 # weather-app
-A backend weather app using the weatherstack api.
+A back-end weather app using the weatherstack api.